 I use a variety of materials from piece to piece, challenging the authority of any singular medium but towards the same intention.
 Video inside of an object, found paper artifacts, machines, wood, lead and plaster all have their own qualities yet approach the same context.
 This is especially evident in my site-specific installations.
 In recent residencies I responded to the experience of the residents and location using the materials available.
 By remixing those materials I worked to make palpable the history invisibly imposed upon a place by the people there.

 I live and work in Brooklyn, NY.
 I earned an MFA From the School of Visual Arts in NYC.
 I make sculpture, video, works on paper and ibothe gallelry and site-specific installations.

 I have had the honor to be the recipient of residency awards in Gorna Lipitsa, Bulgaria (funded by the Cultural Heritage and Contemporary Arts Programme of the EEA) and The Bridgeguard Residency between the Mária Valéria bridge between Štúrovo, Slovakia, and Esztergom, Hungary (funded by the Štefan and Viera Frühauf Endowment Fund

 Quinn Dukes http://www.quinndukes.com/

 Henry Sanchez http://henrygsanchez.tumblr.com

-#GenerousBrooklyn is my ongoing documentation of the spontaneous gift culture
+#GenerousBrooklyn is my ongoing documentation of and social engagement with the spontaneous gift culture

 on the streets of Brooklyn NY.